hidekatsu-izuno/josekit-rs/README.md

 ### Signing a JWT by ECDSA

 ECDSA is used to verify the integrity of a message by two keys: public and private.
-Four types of ECDSA algorithms are available: ES256, ES384, ES512 and ES256K.
+Four algorithms are available for ECDSA: ES256, ES384, ES512 and ES256K.

 You can generate the keys by executing openssl command.